hagrid-the-developer/meave/meave/async/varqueue/README.md

             if (attempt to store the element as with fixed-length queue succeed) return;

-It would be probably possible to do the attempts for store/load in a cycle without repeating the whole cycle for every attempt.
+  * It would be probably possible to do the attempts for store/load in a cycle without repeating the whole cycle for every attempt.
+  * One can also remember last non-empty/non-full queue from the previous turn to avoid scanning of queues from the beginning.

 Drawbacks